gisumd/COVID-19-API-Documentation/docs/tutorials/tutorials.md

 # Tutorials

-Sample turorials on using the API.
+Sample tutorials on using the API.